databrickslabs/mosaic/docs/source/api/spatial-functions.rst

     |      15.652475842498529|
     +------------------------+

-.. note:: Results of this function are always expressed in the original units of the input geometries.
+.. note:: Results of this function are always expressed in the original units of the input geometries, e.g. for WGS84 (SRID 4326) units are degrees.

 st_dump
 *******